6000 Provider Investigations (PI) Facility

 6640 PI Facility Call-Out and Assignment

-PI Facility staff members begin the investigation within one hour from the time that SWI receives the report.
+PI Facility staff begin the investigation within one hour from the time that SWI receives the report.
 Therefore, the intake specialist follows standard call out procedures and reaches the PI Facility on-call worker no later than 40 minutes after the receipt of the report.

-• For reports made online or by mail or fax, the time the report is received by SWI is the time when the intake specialist initiates the report in IMPACT.
+- For reports made online or by mail or fax, the time the intake specialist initiates the report in IMPACT is the time the report is received by SWI.

 The intake specialist begins the call out process as soon as possible after ending the call with the reporter or reading the correspondence, making an assessment, and conducting person searches.
-The intake specialist does not delay the call-out in order to finish the documentation of the intake.
+The intake specialist does not delay the call-out to finish the documentation of the intake.

 When the on-call worker requests specific details about the intake, the intake specialist provides the requested information.
 The intake specialist informs the on-call worker whether the intake is ready for assignment and, if it is not, how long it will be before the intake is assigned.

-See 6751 Choosing the Resource When There Are Multiple Clients.
+See 6752 Choosing the Resource When There Are Multiple Clients.

 6700 PI Facility Special Topics